 1999

-Trieste is the seat of the Universita del Caffé, founded by Illy.
-This competence center was created to spread the culture of quality coffee through training all over the world, to train Barrista and to carry out research and innovation.
+Trieste is the seat of the Università del Caffè (the University of Coffee.
+It holds courses for baristas, coffee producers and coffee bar managers.
+This competence center was created to spread the culture of quality coffee through training all over the world, to carry out research and innovation.

 2011